fshost/node-dir/README.md

     - **sync**=false - DO NOT USE for promiseFiles, will cause unexpected behavior
     - **shortName**=false||'relative' - instead of fullpath file names, just get the names or relative item names
     - **recursive**=true - traverse through all children of given path

+## History
+path-reader is a fork of node-dir.
+The original maintainer of node-dir, @fshost, has not updated nor been heard from in some time.
+Use path-reader, it is far superior to node-dir.

 ## License
 MIT licensed (See LICENSE.txt)